-Q&A: University Affairs interviews Associate Professor Tanya Sharpe about her Instagram Live series 30@8:30Categories: Faculty in the News, Tanya Sharpe
+Q&A: University Affairs interviews Associate Professor Tanya Sharpe about her Instagram Live series 30@8:30Categories: Faculty, Q & A, Tanya Sharpe

 Writer Melissa Fundira spoke to Associate Professor Tanya Sharpe about what inspired her to start 30@8:30, a weekly Instagram Live series that explores the particular challenges facing vulnerable communities during the global COVID-19 pandemic.